forestdb/forestdb.org/models/numbergame.md

 1. Your friend was thinking of the concept (or number category): "multiples of 2".
 2. Your friend randomly samples some numbers that are multiples of 2.

-What is the more likely category given the numbers {16, 8, 64}: powers of 2, or multiples of 2?
+What is the more likely category given the numbers {16, 8, 64}---powers of 2, or multiples of 2?

-## Inductive reasoning with probabilistic programs
+## Probabilistic programs

 It can be quite tedious to calculate the probabilites by hand.
 Instead, we can use "Probabilistic Programs" (programs that have some randomness and uncertainty in them) to let the computer figure out the answer for us.
 That is part of the power of programming!